10 Best Privacy Screening Plants

 The best plants for a privacy hedge or screen - fast-growing, evergreen, and well-behaved choices to block views and noise without regret.

-A living privacy screen does what a fence never can — it absorbs noise, filters wind, supports wildlife, produces oxygen, and looks alive through the seasons.
 The catch is choosing well.
 The wrong hedge plant becomes a lifelong burden: too fast, too big, impossible to keep in bounds.

 This guide covers the 10 best screening plants, honestly labelled by speed and behaviour, and the one famous mistake to avoid.